 Getting Started with Arxterra

 Before we dive into how to format a blog post, let us first go over who and how you will be posting them.

 Over the semester, each group and group member will be assigned to a certain task, within the task matrix.
 It is the duty of whoever is assigned to that task to get it done, obviously, but it is also their responsibility to write up the blog post pertaining to that certain task.
 However, Project Managers and the Quality Assurance Engineer will be the only ones with the ability to edit and create posts on the actual site, Arxterra.
-Therefore, whoever is assigned the task, completes it, creates a document of the blog post, preferably Word, then sends it to their respective PM.
-The PM verifies its contents and is then the one who actually creates a draft of the blog post on the site.
-The Q/A however, whos job is to approve of the posts formatting, is the only one who can actually publish the post, basically making it officially up on the site for all to see.
+Therefore, whoever is assigned the task, completes it, creates a draft blog post, and notifies their PM when completed.
+The PM verifies its contents and forwards to the Q/A for final approval.
+The Q/A manager is the only one who can actually publish the post, basically making it officially up on the site for all to see.
 For a more in depth look at this approval procedure, click here.

 Making an Account

 So as we have gone over, only PMs and the Q/A can create and edit posts on the actual site.
 With this in mind, they are the only ones who will need to create accounts on Arxterra, the site.
 They will be achieve this by doing the following:

 Clicking on “My Account” and then “Register”